Some exact inducibility-type results for graphs via flag algebras: Preliminaries

-\item up to an automorphism of $B$ (which by definition has to preserve loops and non-loops), there is a unique homomorphism from $\tau$ to $B$; \item every two distinct vertices $x,y\in V(B)$ have distinct neighbourhoods in $f(V(\tau))$, that is, $\Gamma_B(x)\cap f(V(\tau)) \not=\Gamma_B(y)\cap f(V(\tau))$, for some (or, equivalently by Item~\ref{it:PST7.12b}, for every) homomorphism $f$ of $\tau$ to $B$; \end{enumerate} \item Every $F\in \C F_{\N}^0$ with $c_F=0$ admits a homomorphism to $B$. \end{enumerate} Suppose further that at least one of the following two statements holds: \begin{enumerate}[(i)] \item the certificate $\C C$ contains the graph $\tau$ as a type and the corresponding matrix $X^\tau$ in $\C C$ is of co-rank 1 (that is, its kernel has dimension 1); \item if we restrict maximisation of $\obj[\gamma]{}$ to graphs without any induced copy of the graph $B^\circ$ which is obtained from $B$ by removing all loops from the edge set, then the limit strictly decreases. \end{enumerate}
+\item up to an automorphism of $B$ (which by definition has to preserve loops and non-loops), there is a unique homomorphism from $\tau$ to $B$; \item every two distinct vertices $x,y\in V(B)$ have distinct neighbourhoods in $f(V(\tau))$, that is, $\Gamma_B(x)\cap f(V(\tau)) \not=\Gamma_B(y)\cap f(V(\tau))$, for some (or, equivalently by Item~\ref{it:PST7.12b}, for every) homomorphism $f$ of $\tau$ to $B$. \end{enumerate} \item Every $F\in \C F_{\N}^0$ with $c_F=0$ admits a homomorphism to $B$. \end{enumerate} Suppose further that at least one of the following three statements holds: \begin{enumerate}[(i)] \item the certificate $\C C$ contains the graph $\tau$ as a type and the corresponding matrix $X^\tau$ in $\C C$ is of co-rank 1 (that is, its kernel has dimension 1); \item the pattern $B$ has no loops and if we restrict maximisation of $\obj[\gamma]{}$ to graphs without any induced copy of $B$ then the limit strictly decreases; \item the pattern $B$ is $\gamma$-minimal. \end{enumerate}

 Then the problem of maximizing $\obj[\gamma]{G}$ over $n$-vertex graphs $G$ is perfectly $B$-stable.
 Moreover, if Item~\ref{it:PST7.1i} holds (in addition to Items~\ref{it:PST7.11}--\ref{it:PST7.13}) then $\V a$ is the unique vector $\V x\in \I S_m$ that maximises $\obj[\gamma]{\blow{B}{\V x}}$. \end{theorem}